 Digital Hearing Aids

+Current digital hearing aids are certainly exciting, and the future possibilities are endless.
 The following are a few advantages digital hearing aids have over the more common hearing aid:

 Gain Processing.
 The potential for increased audibility of sounds of interest without discomfort resulting from high intensity sounds.
 While this is more generally a benefit of compression, the greatly increased flexibility and control of compression processing provided by DSP–such as input signal–specific band dependence, greater numbers of channels, and kneepoints with lower compression thresholds–can lead to improved audibility with less clinician effort.
 Expansion, the opposite of compression, has also been introduced in digital hearing aids.